philipturner/ue5-nanite-macos/README.md

 ```

 At the path below, the shader compiler checks for 64-bit image atomic support.
 The check happens in 5 different locations and fails each time.
 `Sources/NaniteCullRaster_Changes.cpp` demonstrates how to disable these checks.
-Now, all Nanite shaders should compile.
-Nanite debug views appear in the editor.
-However, it crashes after rendering any Nanite-enabled object in the scene.
+Nanite debug views now appear in the editor.
+However, rendering any Nanite-enabled object will crash the editor.

 ```
 Engine/Source/Runtime/Renderer/Private/Nanite/NaniteCullRaster.cpp